 How much habitat and what configuration maintains natural levels of connectivity in southeast Australian native birds?

-Australian Research Council (ARC), Museums Board of Victoria (trading as Museum of Victoria) (Victoria), Department of Environment, Land, Water and Planning (DELWP) (Victoria), Parks Victoria, North Central Catchment Management Authority (NCCMA) (Victoria), Goulburn Broken Catchment Management Authority (GBCMA) (Victoria), Deakin University
+Australian Research Council (ARC), Museums Board of Victoria (trading as Museum of Victoria) , Department of Energy, Environment and Climate Action (DEECA) (Victoria), Parks Victoria, North Central Catchment Management Authority (NCCMA) (Victoria), Goulburn Broken Catchment Management Authority (GBCMA) (Victoria), Deakin University

 10/10/07 → 17/08/12